CoinLedger Review

 Supported Exchanges and Wallets

 CoinLedger supports over 350 exchanges, with major platforms including Coinbase, Binance, Kraken, Gemini, and KuCoin connecting via API without issues.
-The Robinhood and Webull support is notably strong - these brokerages are notoriously tricky because they do not provide standard crypto export formats, but CoinLedger handles their CSV files correctly, including crypto purchases, sales, and fractional shares.
+CoinLedger lists CSV support for Robinhood and Webull.
+Check imported crypto purchases, sales, and fractional shares against the source files.
 Cash App and Ledger Nano (via xPub import) are also well supported.
-Where CoinLedger falls a bit short is with smaller exchanges and obscure DEXs, where the manual CSV template is the only import option - worth knowing for traders active on niche platforms.
+Small exchanges and obscure DEXs may need a manual CSV import.
+Check that the template supports your transaction data.

 DeFi and NFT Support